AdityaSavara/UnitTesterSG/README.txt

 Provided are multiple test cases in ExampleFiles: some have hard coded results while the last one shows how to use write a test file using a function.

 A typical template of what a test file should look like during practical use is in test_11.py.
 This file uses a simple function to sum values in a list together.
-To use these examples, make sure UnitTesterSG.py, nestedObjectsFunctions.py, and the testN.py files are in the same directory, where N is an integer test number.
-Running UnitTesterSG and it will test the test cases present with the directory that have names like "test_1.py", "test_2.py", etc.
+To use these examples, make sure UnitTesterSG.py, nestedObjectsFunctions.py, and the testN.py files, where N is an integer test number, are in the same directory or the test files are contained in subdirectories.
+UnitTesterSG will run the test files contained in any of the subdirectories of the parent directory containing UnitTesterSG.
+When running UnitTesterSG, it will only test cases present in the parent directory or any subdirectories that have names like "test_1.py", "test_2.py", etc. For example, in the current structure, if UnitTesterSG is run, it will test all of the files contained in the example file directory.

 Note: UnitTesterSG will look for test_1.py, test_2.py, test_3.py... test_N.py where N is the number of files in the directory (so if there are 4 unit tests but 11 files, it will print "trying test5, trying test6 ...." even if there are only 4 tests).